A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsubsection{Cyclic loading: mechanical prediction}

-As shown in Fig.~\ref{fig:summary_complex_SScurve}, the stress–strain responses predicted by the inferred ODMN exhibit excellent agreement with the DNS results across all four unseen microstructures.
-To quantitatively assess this agreement, two normalized error metrics—the mean-relative error and the max-relative error—were employed following the established definition in~\cite{huang2022microstructure}.
-These metrics systematically evaluate the deviation between the ODMN and DNS stress predictions as:
+Fig.~\ref{fig:summary_complex_SScurve} shows that the stress--strain responses predicted by the inferred ODMNs are in close agreement with the DNS results for all four unseen microstructures.
+This agreement indicates that the proposed framework can accurately infer microstructure-specific ODMN parameters for previously unseen microstructures.
+Moreover, the inferred ODMNs retain high predictive accuracy for nonlinear mechanical behavior under cyclic loading.
+To further quantify the predictive performance, two normalized error metrics are adopted following~\cite{huang2022microstructure}:

+where $P_i^{\mathrm{DNS}}$ and $P_i^{\mathrm{ODMN}}$ are the $i$-th stress data points from DNS and the inferred ODMN, respectively, and $n$ is the number of data points along the stress--strain curve.

-The quantitative performance is summarized in Table~\ref{tab:ss_curve_error_metrics_cyclic}.
-Across all RVEs, the mean relative error remains below 2\%, demonstrating the high predictive accuracy of the ODMN.
-The maximum relative error, observed in the S2 RVE, reaches 4.32\% but still represents only a slight deviation from the DNS results.
-These results collectively highlight the robustness of the proposed framework in capturing nonlinear mechanical responses across diverse microstructural textures.
+The quantitative results are summarized in Table~\ref{tab:ss_curve_error_metrics_cyclic}.
+Across all RVEs, the mean relative error remains below 2\%, indicating that the inferred ODMN accurately captures the nonlinear response across various unseen microstructures.
+The maximum relative error, observed for S2, is 4.32\%, which still represents only a minor deviation from the DNS result.
+These observations demonstrate the robustness of the proposed framework in predicting nonlinear mechanical responses across diverse microstructures.

+These results further confirm that the learned microstructure-to-parameter mapping generalizes across both unseen microstructures and loading conditions.